 Under new ownership this was, and is, longer the case.

 However, fees have remained low for a school aiming for Outstanding School status.
-As of June 2019, Dove Green School is rated Good with Very Good features by the KHDA, this secured after its second inspection.
+As of June 2020, Dove Green School is rated Good with Very Good features by the KHDA, this rating now held consistently for two years.

 The school has strong ties with families of Emirates and Etihad staff for whom corporate discounts are offered on an individual basis.